Call For Research Papers and Tutorials

 Mandatory In-Person Attendance

-SecDev 2026 is an in-person conference.
-Authors of all accepted papers and tutorials are expected to register for and attend the conference in person.
-If this is likely to be a problem, please do not submit.
+Note that SecDev is an in-person conference.
+Hence, for authors of all accepted papers and tutorials, we expect them to register for, and attend the conference in person.
+Thus, if you can foresee that this will be problematic for you, please do not submit.

 Submission Details